 It really depends on how you look at it.

-If you’re the type of person that likes (and can afford to) play with the latest and greatest languages and frameworks, and you don’t really care about getting hired, or making money, then by all means feel free to move on something else.
+If you’re the type of person that likes (and can afford to) play with the latest and greatest languages and frameworks, and you don’t really care about getting hired, or making money, then by all means feel free to move on to something else.

 But if you are interested in using a mature framework with an active community, a ton of pre-built libraries, with highly-paid jobs, or if you want to start your own business, then I think investing your time in learning Ruby on Rails will pay off.